-A summary of Fletcher Concrete's compliance record for the year under review is set out in Table 11.
+A summary of Fletcher Concrete's compliance record for the year under review is set out in Table 7.

 Compliance Means of monitoring during period under review Condition requirement achieved?
 1. Best practicable option Inspection of the site Yes 2.
 Maximum catchment area Inspection of the site Yes 3.
 Discharge volume limit Inspection of the site and discharge system Yes 4.
 System in accordance with information supplied with Inspection of the site Yes application 5.
 Hazardous substances Inspection of the site Yes storage bunded 6.
 Receiving water pH range, Sampling Yes 6.0-9.0 7.
-Concentration limits Sampling and visual assessment of the discharge No 8.
-Mixing zone effects Inspections of the site and receiving water Yes Plan on file November 2015 Yes 9.
-Contingency planning 10.
+Concentration limits No - high SS result Sampling and visual assessment of the discharge 8.
+Mixing zone effects Inspections of the site and receiving water Yes Plan on file November 2015 9.
+Contingency planning Yes 10.
 Stormwater management Plan on file November 2015 Yes plan 11.
-Notification of any changes N/A No changes to processes 12.
+Notification of any changes No changes N/A to processes 12.
 Consent lapse Consent has been exercised N/A 13.
 Optional review of Next optional review date June 2022 N/A conditions Overall assessment of environmental performance and compliance in respect of this Good consent High Overall assessment of administrative performance in respect of this consent

-Table 11 Summary of performance for Fletcher Concrete's consent 5026-2
+Table 7Summary of performance for Fletcher Concrete's consent 5026-2